Ulterior (band): History

-Former professional footballer Paul McGregor (Honey), his brother Benn (MCG), and guitarist Paul Simmons (Simmons) began as a three piece band in late 2006.
+Former professional footballer Paul McGregor (Honey), his brother Benn (MCG), and guitarist Paul Simmons (Simmons) began as a three-piece band in late 2006.
 Shortly after, in 2007, Karl Januskevicius, (Motorcycle Boy), joined Ulterior full time on synthesizer.

 After some performances in London and their debut single "Weapons", Ulterior were asked to support The Horrors at the Shockwaves NME Awards 2008 at The London Astoria.

 In 2008 the band was mentioned by The Quietus as "consistently playing some of the most intense gigs in the past couple of years".

 2008 saw Januskevicius move onto bass guitar.
 In February 2009 Januskevicius quit the band citing health and personal problems on the eve of their European tour with The Sisters Of Mercy.
 Januskevicius was replaced by Michael Ellis (Mickey).
 The tour with The Sisters Of Mercy in February / March 2009 was followed by a UK tour with White Rose Movement in May.

 Ulterior then released their third single, a 10" double AA side vinyl entitled "Sister Speed / Aporia" supported by a promotional video that features live footage from the show with The Sisters Of Mercy at Razzmattaz, Barcelona.
 A German limited edition of the vinyl single features an enhanced bonus CD with multiple remixes and the video.

 Ulterior have featured in printed press such as NME, The Stool Pigeon, Vice Magazine and Artrocker.

 Ulterior recorded all Disc Error Recordings releases and debut studio album 'Wild In Wildlife' at Studio 150 in Amsterdam with Zlaya Hadzic, a Bosnian born music producer.
 Zlaya previously recorded and mixed Sonic Youth and Tortoise.
-The album cover features work by Guy Denning, who let the band use his piece ‘Where’s Your Famous Golden Touch?’
+The album cover features work by Guy Denning, who let the band use his piece ‘Where's Your Famous Golden Touch?’
 The 2011 release was preceded by single "Sex War Sex Cars Sex" which features a remix by The March Violets where Ulterior's trademark drum machines are replaced by acoustic drums.

 For second album 'The Bleach Room' (2013) Ulterior worked with producer Robert Harder at Harder Sounds Studio in Acton, London.
-Robert's previous studio credits include production for Whitey, Sohodolls,The Slits, Neneh Cherry and work with Kylie Minogue, Babyshambles, David Byrne & Brian Eno, No Bra and The Sunshine Underground.
+Robert's previous studio credits include production for Whitey, Sohodolls, The Slits, Neneh Cherry and work with Kylie Minogue, Babyshambles, David Byrne & Brian Eno, No Bra and The Sunshine Underground.

 Ulterior's third album 'Aversion' was a digital only release for Christmas 2013, featuring 5 covers (songs by Rowland S Howard, Bruce Springsteen, Lou Reed, Manic Street Preachers & Madonna) plus 8 remixed versions of songs from The Bleach Room.
 'Aversion' was later released on compact disc in Japan.

 Publishing

 On 28 October 2009 Ulteriors debut single "Weapons" was featured on the PlayStation 3 game MotorStorm: Pacific Rift alongside David Bowie, Nine Inch Nails, Primal Scream, Nirvana, Megadeth, Slipknot, and Queens Of The Stone Age.
-"Weapons" was also used online for an McLaren Mercedes podcast in 2007.
+"Weapons" was also used online for a McLaren Mercedes podcast in 2007.